 Chester County Department of Aging – Contact the Chester County Department of Aging if you are a senior in need of in-home help or support.
 For more information or to schedule an assessment, call 610-344-6350 or click on the link above.

 Coventry Food Pantry – The Coventry Food Pantry is a provider for The Emergency Food Assistance Program for Northern Chester County, serving all municipalities in the Owen J Roberts School.
 Families must meet certain residential and income guidelines.
-South Coventry Township partners with the Coventry Food Pantry as a non-perishable food collection site and by distributing fresh produce that is donated during the summer growing season.
+South Coventry Township partners with the Coventry Food Pantry as a non-perishable food collection site.
+Donations can be dropped off at the Township Office during normal business hours.

 Household Hazardous Waste Collection Events – South Coventry participates in these regional collection events where residents can safely dispose of household chemicals and hazardous materials.
 These events are held in various locations in the region throughout the year.
 The one held in South Coventry Township is usually scheduled in May and is located at the Owen J Robert Middle School.
 Please note that they will NOT accept E-waste at these events.